-Political parties, candidates, Senate groups, associated entities, political campaigners, third parties and donors may be subject to a compliance review by the AEC to assess the completeness and accuracy of lodged disclosure returns.
+Political parties, significant third parties, associated entities, members of parliament and senators, third parties, candidates, Senate groups and donors may be subject to a compliance review by the AEC to assess the completeness and accuracy of lodged disclosure returns.

 Please note that a number of state and territory jurisdictions have their own disclosure schemes, which are separate to the Commonwealth disclosure scheme.
-Entities should check with state and territory electoral commissions for possible obligations.
+Entities should check with state and territory electoral commissions to determine any potential obligations under state and territory electoral laws.

-Important Information
+Important information